AliceMenzie/alice-menzie-T1A2/README.md

 Requirements for this assessment included:

 ✅ Responsive design

 ✅ A form

-✅ A blog Section with at least 5 posts
+✅ A blog section with at least 5 posts

 ✅ A button linking to a resume

 ### Deployed with Netlify